DataManagementLab/sgxv2-analytical-query-processing-benchmarks/Join-Benchmarks/README.md

 1. Make sure you have all dependencies, especially the Intel SGX SDK, installed and enabled on your machine
 2. Go to `SGXv2Scipts`
-3. Run any of the scripts with the `run` parameter.
+3. Run any of the scripts with the `both` parameter.
 The script will compile the code and run TEEBench.
 The results will be in `data` and the figures in `img`.
 In order to not measure the effects of Hyper-Threading or NUMA, we pinned all experiments to one NUMA node.
-Example: `numactl --physcpubind=0-15 --membind=0 -- python3 paper-0-intro.py run`.
-The NUMA experiment was pinned to the first 32 cores: `numactl --physcpubind=0-31 -- python3 paper-4-rho-numa.py run`
+Example: `numactl --physcpubind=0-15 --membind=0 -- python3 paper-0-intro.py both`.
+The NUMA experiment was pinned to the first 32 cores: `numactl --physcpubind=0-31 -- python3 paper-4-rho-numa.py both`

 For the full query experiments (`paper-8-full-query-optimization-impact`), the TPC-H tables must be converted to binary
 format: